Oxid15/cascade/README.md

 ## Principles
 The key principles of Cascade are:
  * **Elegancy** - ML-pipelines code should be about ML
- * **Modularity** - operations should be atomic, extinsible, take responsibility on themselves
+ * **Agility** - it should be easy to build new prototypes and wrap old ones into framework
  * **Reusability** - code should have an ability to be reused in similar projects with little or no effort
  * **Traceability** - everything should have meta-data

 The logo of the project is a depiction of these principles: it symbolizes modularity, standartization, information flow and is cascade-like :)

 ## Contributing
-Pull requests are welcome.
+Pull requests and issues are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests and docs as appropriate.